PDC-support/benchmarks-procurement/benchmarks/CP2K/README.md

 webpage](https://www.cp2k.org/download) and the [GitHub project page](https://github.com/cp2k/cp2k/releases/).

-For the benchmark the CP2K 7.x series should be used.
+For the benchmark the CP2K 7.x series must be used.

 ### License